UWB-ACM/uwb-hacks24/README.md

-This was the website for UWB Hacks in Person 2023... but we are not converting it to 2024!
+This was the website for UWB Hacks in Person 2023... but we are now converting it to 2024!
 Old 2023 link: https://uwb-acm.github.io/uwb-hacks23/
 2024 Link: None